cgwire/kitsu/docs/getting-started-production/README.md

 ![attach preview drag drop](../img/getting-started/drag_drop_preview.png)

-You can add multiple image at the same time, or, once you have uploaded an image, you can add another one.
+You can add multiple images at the same time, or, once you have uploaded an image, you can add another one.

 ![attach preview drag drop](../img/getting-started/upload_several_pictures.png)